HMRC Code of Practice 9 Tax Investigations

 - Negotiate a final settlement, including tax, interest, and penalties

-- Secure you time to pay if appropriate
+- Secure your time to pay if required and appropriate

 - Advise you on future good practice

 Regardless of scale if you:

 - Have received a letter from HMRC Special Investigations or civil investigation of fraud, informing you that they are investigating you under Code of Practice 9